edgeworx/docs/content/en/docs/cloud/apps/yaml-definition.md

 ---
 title : "App YAML Definition"
-date: 2020-10-06T08:48:23+00:00
-draft: false
-images: []
-toc: true
 weight: 200
 ---

-Darcy Cloud uses [Eclipse ioFog](https://www.iofog.org) under the covers to deploy and manage applications, and all Darcy applications are deployed to edge node(s) via a YAML configuration file
+Darcy Cloud uses [Eclipse ioFog](https://www.iofog.org) under the covers to deploy and manage applications, and all Darcy applications are deployed to edge node(s) via a YAML configuration file.

 We directly use the ioFog YAML specifications for defining different resource `Kinds`.
 For application deployments, the `Kind` in the YAML file will always be `Application`.
-In this section, you'll find an example application YAML file and description of all fields supported by Darcy Cloud
+In this section, you'll find an example application YAML file and description of all fields supported by Darcy Cloud.

 ## Fields